Transport in Canberra

-Transport in Canberra is provided by private cars, buses, taxis and light rail (for travel within the city), while rail, air, and long-distance coach services operate for travel beyond Canberra.
+Transport in Canberra is provided by private cars, buses, walking, cycling, taxis and light rail for travel within the city, while regional rail, air, and long-distance coach services operate for travel beyond Canberra.
 A vast road network also plays a major role in transport within and beyond the city.

+Most travel within Canberra is provided by private vehicles (75% of trips / 90% of travel distance), walking (18% / 2.2%), public transport (3.6% / 5.2%) and bicycling (2.5% / 1.3%).

 Transport Canberra

 On 1 July 2016, Transport Canberra, a division of Transport Canberra & City Services, was formed to manage all public transport operations within the Australian Capital Territory including ACTION bus services and light rail planning and construction, previously managed by the Capital Metro Agency.

 Roads

 The automobile is by far the dominant form of transport in Canberra.
 The city is laid out so that arterial roads connecting inhabited clusters run through undeveloped areas of open land or forest, which results in a low population density; this also means that idle land is available for the development of future transport corridors if necessary without the need to build tunnels or acquire developed residential land.
 In contrast, other capital cities in Australia have substantially less green space.

 Canberra's districts are generally connected by parkways—limited access dual carriageway roads with speed limits generally set at a maximum of 100 km/h.
 An example is the Tuggeranong Parkway which links Canberra's CBD and Tuggeranong, and bypasses Weston Creek.
 In most districts, discrete residential suburbs are bounded by main arterial roads with only a few residential linking in, to deter non-local traffic from cutting through areas of housing.

 In an effort to improve road safety, traffic cameras were first introduced to Canberra by the Kate Carnell Government in 1999.
 The traffic cameras installed in Canberra include fixed red-light and speed cameras and point-to-point speed cameras; together they bring in revenue of approximately $11 million per year in fines.